tacobayle/aviVmc/README.md

 ## Prerequisites:
 - Terraform installed in the orchestrator VM (TF host)
+- GOVC installed (needed for the destroy command only)
 - The following firewall Gateway rule need to be defined:

 ![](.README_images/8577c0fb.png)